robotical/docs.robotical.io/hardware/specs.md

 *except* `M8` has a **0.1&#x2126;** current sense resistor between it and `GND`.

-Do not connect the Motor's <code>M<sub>GND</sub></code> pins to the `GND` pins elsewhere on Rick or any other attached, grounded device as this may damage the control board.
-This is because of the current sense resistors.
+Do not connect the Motor's <code>M<sub>GND</sub></code> pins to the `GND` pins elsewhere on Rick or each-other, or any other attached grounded device as this may damage the control board.
+This is because each is connected to a current sense resistor and GPIO pin.
 {:.alert.danger.tag.padder}

 Rick has some *basic* reverse-polarisation protection, with two Q-FETs